KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 Each environment light definition consists of a single cubemap that describes the specular radiance of the scene, the l=2 spherical harmonics coefficients for irradiance, luminance factor and bounding box for localized cubemap.

 The cubemap is defined as an integer reference to one of the texture sources declared in the this extension.
-These textures may use an extension to specify the format, for instance using KHR_texture_basisu or KHR_texture_float_bc6h.
+Textures may use an extension to specify the format, for instance KHR_texture_basisu.
+If they do not use such an extension they must declare the textures with KHR_texture_ktx

-When the extension is used, images shall use `image/ktx2` as mimeType.
+When this extension is used, images shall use `image/ktx2` as mimeType.
 The texture type of the KTX v2 file shall be 'Cubemap'